 Note: Working capital is current assets minus current liabilities on the balance sheet.
 This is the amount of money it takes to run the operations of the business.
 Examples of working capital items are inventories, accounts receivable and payable, and cash.

-Purpose of Cash Flow from Operations
+Purpose of Operating Cash Flow

-Financing and investment activities are excluded because the purpose of the cash flow from operations is to segregate and evaluate the health of the normal operations or core business.
+Financing and investment activities are excluded because the purpose of the operating cash flow is to segregate and evaluate the health of the normal operations or core business.
 The business entity produces a product or service, and the analyst wants to know if the core business produces sufficient cash flow to 1) pay its operating expenses; and 2) provide capital for future growth (investment activities); 3) meet the entity’s interest and debt requirement, and pay dividends or repurchase shares from stakeholders (financing activities).

 Cash flow is a better metric than profits for evaluating the health of a company’s operations because accounting earnings are affected by non-cash items such as depreciation or amortization.
 In other words, capital intensive companies would be apt to have large non-cash depreciation expenses that would lower earnings.
 Therefore cash flow provides a more accurate metric than accounting earnings for evaluating the true contribution or worth of core business operations.